mac999/OOAD_UML_design_method_code_practice/README.md

 ## Overview

-This project is designed as an intensive bootcamp-style learning program focused on building practical software engineering skills.
+This project is designed as an intensive bootcamp-style learning program focused on building practical software engineering skills considering the model standardization.
 The curriculum covers Object-Oriented Analysis and Design, Unified Modeling Language, design patterns, software development methodologies, and system architecture design.
 The primary objective is to develop real-world competencies in a short timeframe through structured study and hands-on practice with digital twin model architecture design.

 ## Purpose